 Now, don’t get me wrong.
 Anyone who’s read this blog knows I’m a strong advocate of data-driven marketing (and business intelligence, in general).
 The problem comes when businesses fail to understand how to do predictive analytics the RIGHT way.

 Are you falling for any of these 10 myths about predictive analytics?

 Sure, new tools, like the ones listed above, make it easy to analyze big data and derive “answers”.
 In fact, you can throw in data and basically just let the machine run until it spits out something.
 The problem is, the answers might not be worth the energy it took to make the calculations.

-Running analytics programs is easy, doing it right is hard.
+Running analytics programs is easy, deriving the right answers, statistically, is not.

-That’s because you don’t just turn the computers loose a let them run.
+That’s because you can’t just turn the computers loose a let them run.
 Predictive analytics requires some serious training in consumer behavior (at least within the marketing area) as well as alignment with company goals.

 I remember when I took a class from IBM on using their software.
 Within a couple of hours, we figured out how to run data and the different options for analysis.
 Then, they turned us loose on a real data set and I remember staring at the screen, not knowing what to do next.
 That’s because I didn’t have a theory about how the data might be related — a necessary starting point for running predictive analytics effectively.

 Plus, you need a good understanding of statistics and know what you’re looking at in the results.
 For instance, what’s the R-squared of the equation.
 R-squared assesses the impact of your algorithm on sales and ranges between 0 and 1.
 A higher R-squared means your algorithm does a good job of predicting sales while the opposite is true for lower values of R-squared.
 In effect, R-squared assesses the percentage of variance in sales predicted by your algorithm.